 My background.
 I completed my M.A. in History at the Centre for Historical Studies at Jawaharlal Nehru University (New Delhi) in 2011.
 Before moving to India for my Masters in 2009, I was a full-time employee at the Center for South Asia Studies at UC Berkeley.
 I received my B.A. in Political Science and South Asian Studies from UC Berkeley in 2007.
 My senior thesis, advised by the wonderful Professor Bonnie Wade of the Music Department, was on the subject of hereditary caste musicians of Delhi.
 I conducted detailed fieldwork for this project during my study abroad year in Delhi in 2006.
 The thesis was awarded the Chair’s Prize for Best Honors Thesis in 2007.
 The Bancroft Library at UC Berkeley also featured me in their publication Fiat Lux after I won the 2007 Hill-Shumate Book Collecting Prize for my bibliography on Indian music.

 I was born in Calgary, Alberta and grew up in the San Francisco Bay Area.
-For the last several years, I’ve been shuttling between Philadelphia, London, New Delhi, Bombay, Ahmedabad, Baroda, and San Francisco.
+For the last several years, I’ve been shuttling between Philadelphia, London, New Delhi, Bombay, Ahmedabad, Baroda, San Francisco, and most recently, Cambridge/Boston.
 The continued support of my parents, sisters, and friends has enabled me to pursue my academic work, music training & performance, and far travels in all the ways I imagined growing up.

 Areas of Interest

-South Asia, social & cultural studies, ethnography, knowledge systems, archiving, museum & manuscript collections, city & urban planning, music, languages and literature, performing arts, ethnomusicology, computational data science
+South Asia, social & cultural studies, business history, global history, ethnography, archiving, museum & manuscript collections, city & urban planning, music, languages and literature, performing arts, computational data science